chhuang-one/sqxclib/README.md

 - program can also parse JSON object/array that store in column.

 ## Sqdb - Database interface
  Sqdb is Database interface for SQLite, MySQL...etc.
  SqdbSqlite.c implement Sqdb interface for SQLite.
+ SqdbMysql.c implement Sqdb interface for MySQL.

 ## Sqxc - Converter interface
  Sqxc is interface for data parse and write.
  User can link multiple Sqxc element to convert different types of data.

 ## Licensing